About us | Contact | n%2Fa | n%2Fa

 Base towns for non-skiers

 If you’re traveling with others who will be skiing, pick a centrally located winter resort.
-This allows you to leave the resort easily.
-You can explore other Swiss regions or make city trips.
+There are plenty of towns that provide easy access to ski areas, but also good connections to other Swiss towns.
+This allows you to explore several Swiss regions or make city trips.

 Find tips for suitable winter resorts here.
 Use the Swiss timetable to check travel times to the other destinations on your wish list.